Adam Reach: West Bromwich Albion

 On 2 August 2021, Reach joined Championship side West Bromwich Albion on a three-year deal.
 On 19 March 2022, he scored his first goal for the club in a 2–2 away draw at Bristol City, tapping in a 93-minute equaliser, after a flowing passage of play.

 He departed the club upon the expiration of his contract at the end of the 2023–24 season.

 Wycombe Wanderers

 On 3 February 2025, Reach joined League One side Wycombe Wanderers.

 On 20 May 2025, the club announced he would be leaving in June when his contract expired.

 Lincoln City

 On 1 September 2025, Reach signed for League One side Lincoln City, signing a one-year contract.
 He made his debut the following day, starting the match against Notts County in the EFL Trophy and getting the assist for Sonny Bradley's opener.
-His first goal came away to Peterborough United, a direct free-kick in an evental 3–0 win.
+His first goal came away to Peterborough United, a direct free-kick in an eventual 3–0 win.
+His goal against Barnsley on 29 December 2026, won for the EFL Goal of the Month for December with a right-foot volley.
+On 26 January 2026, Lincoln City triggered their option early, keeping Reach at Lincoln until the end of the 2026–27 season, which included an additional further appearance-linked option for another 12 months.

+Reach scored Lincoln's first second tier goal in 65 years on Lincoln's return to the Championship on the opening day of the 2026–27 season, with a well placed side-footed finish against his former club Middlesbrough.